Minstrel show: Early development

 Among the appeals and racial stereotypes of early blackface performance were the pleasure of the grotesque and its infantilization of blacks.
 These allowed—by proxy, and without full identification—childish fun and other low pleasures in an industrializing world where workers were increasingly expected to abandon such things.
-Meanwhile, the more respectable could view the vulgar audience itself as a spectacle.

 Height

 With the Panic of 1837, theater attendance suffered, and concerts were one of the few attractions that could still make money.
 In 1843, four blackface performers led by Dan Emmett combined to stage just such a concert at the New York Bowery Amphitheatre, calling themselves the Virginia Minstrels.
 The minstrel show as a complete evening's entertainment was born.
 The show had little structure.
 The four sat in a semicircle, played songs, and traded wisecracks.
 One gave a stump speech in dialect, and they ended with a lively plantation song.
 The term minstrel had previously been reserved for traveling white singing groups, but Emmett and company made it synonymous with blackface performance, and by using it, signalled that they were reaching out to a new, middle-class audience.

-The Herald wrote that the production was "entirely exempt from the vulgarities and other objectionable features, which have hitherto characterized negro extravaganzas."
+The Herald wrote that the production was "entirely exempt from the vulgarities and other objectionable features, which have hitherto characterized Negro extravaganzas."
 In 1845, the Ethiopian Serenaders purged their show of low humor and surpassed the Virginia Minstrels in popularity.
 Shortly thereafter, Edwin Pearce Christy founded Christy's Minstrels, combining the refined singing of the Ethiopian Serenaders (epitomized by the work of Christy's composer Stephen Foster) with the Virginia Minstrels' bawdy schtick.
 Christy's company established the three-act template into which minstrel shows would fall for the next few decades.
 This change to respectability prompted theater owners to enforce new rules to make playhouses calmer and quieter.

 Minstrels toured the same circuits as opera companies, circuses, and European itinerant entertainers, with venues ranging from lavish opera houses to makeshift tavern stages.
 Life on the road entailed an "endless series of one-nighters, travel on accident-prone railroads, in poor housing subject to fires, in empty rooms that they had to convert into theaters, arrest on trumped up charges, exposed to deadly diseases, and managers and agents who skipped out with all the troupe's money."
 The more popular groups stuck to the main circuit that ran through the Northeast; some even went to Europe, which allowed their competitors to establish themselves in their absence.
 By the late 1840s, a Southern tour had opened from Baltimore to New Orleans.
 Circuits through the Midwest and as far as California followed by the 1860s.
 As its popularity increased, theaters sprang up specifically for minstrel performance, often with names such as the Ethiopian Opera House and the like.
 Many amateur troupes performed only a few local shows before disbanding.
 Meanwhile, celebrities like Emmett continued to perform solo.